localstack/docs/content/en/contributing/Basics/index.md

   - /developer-guide/basics/
 ---

-{{% alert %}}
+{{< alert title="Note" color="warning" >}}
-**Note:** We have recently added a couple of refactorings and enhancements in the core framework and application architecture, hence this page is no longer fully up to date.
+We have recently added a couple of refactorings and enhancements in the core framework and application architecture, hence this page is no longer fully up to date.
 We're planning to publish an updated version soon.
-{{% /alert %}}
+{{< /alert >}}

 ## General Application Architecture